 Friday Night Lights was an amazing TV show.
 We got to sit back and enjoy everything good about Texas (football, southern accents, and football) without actually having to live in that state.
 And now that we have Homestate right here in Los Angeles, there is no reason to ever step foot in Texas again.

 This small Los Feliz spot serves some of the best Tex-Mex we’ve encountered on the West Coast.
 People line up here for queso, migas, and most importantly, breakfast tacos.
 Homestate’s flour tortillas are excellent, and when filled with simple, high-quality ingredients (bacon, potato, cheese, egg, beans, and shredded brisket, if you’re feeling extra Texas), you have a truly ideal breakfast food that tastes just as good on your way into work as it does hungover at 2pm on a Saturday.
 Whether or not you’ve actually been to Texas, you’ll probably also want to order the queso.
 Get it “loaded,” which will add on chili, guacamole, pico de gallo, and sour cream.
 It’s what Coach Taylor would do.

-Queso is why Tex-Mex holds a place in our hearts, and these folks do it to perfection.
-Make sure you order it “loaded,” and please sign my petition for the restaurant to make “loaded” your only option.
+Queso is a key reason why Tex-Mex holds a place in our hearts, and Homestate does it right.
+Make sure you order it “loaded,” and please sign our petition for the restaurant to make “loaded” your only option.
 It’s for the good of everyone.

-We recommend the Lonestar Migas, which adds in a good amount of juicy brisket on top of the warm and filling migas.
-The addition of some strips of chips cooked into the eggs gives these a great crunch.
+We recommend the Lonestar Migas, which adds in a good amount of brisket on top of the warm and filling migas: eggs scrambled with corn strips, onion, and cheese.

 Light, airy, and sweet.
 Take a few bites first, in case you fill up on the queso and can’t get to them after.